SqrTT/SDirective/README.md

 ...
 </div>
 ```
-**data-dir** attribute shows what directive should be inited for this template.
+**data-dir** attribute shows what directive should be initialized for this template.
 All data attributes will be pushed to options in directive.

 Each directive will be loaded by require method so some AMD library should be used.
 Directive name is AMD module name.

-Directives class is builded with inheritance support same as used in Service Framework and Integration Framework.
-This will inprove edications of developers.
+Directives class is build with inheritance support the same as used in Service Framework and Integration Framework.
+This will improve education of developers.

 Examples of directive which show element (element selector is specified in options) on click.